OpenIPC/webui/README.md

 Microbe is a web interface for [OpenIPC Firmware][openipcfw], and is available on port 85 of your camera.

-Default credentials to access the web interface are: username _admin_, and password _12345_.
+Web interface uses system credentials for access.
+Default username is _root_, and password is _12345_.
 You will be asked to change the password at the first login.
-Please note that this will also assign the same password to user _root_!
+Please note that this will also affect your login via ssh!

 ### Support